nginxinc/nginx-azure-workshops/labs/lab2/readme.md

 ```

 Yes, looks like ports 81, 82, and 83 are Listening.
-Note:  If you used a different VM, you may need some host Firewall rules to allow traffic to the containers.
+Note:  If you used a different VM, you may need to update the VM Host Firewall rules to allow traffic to the containers.

 Test all three containers with curl: